amankashyap4321/kisan-bazaar/README.md

 ## Installation

-To run CropConnect locally, ensure you have NodeJS and MongoDB installed.
+To run kisan bazaar locally, ensure you have NodeJS and MongoDB installed.
 Follow these steps:

 1. **Clone the repository**:
     ```bash
     git clone <repository-url>
-    cd CropConnect
+    cd kisan-bazaar
     ```

 2. **Frontend Setup**: